naresh2390/Naresh/README.md

 # Naresh
-This repository now includes a simple static front-end built with HTML, CSS and JavaScript.
+This repository now includes a simple full-stack notes app built with Node, Express, SQLite and vanilla front-end technologies.

 ## Running
-Open `index.html` in your browser or start a local server for a quick preview:
+Install dependencies and start the server:

 ```bash
 npm install
 npm start
 ```

-The server defaults to http://localhost:3000.
+The Express server serves the static front-end and exposes `/api/notes` endpoints backed by a SQLite database.
+It defaults to http://localhost:3000.

 ## Testing
 Currently no tests are implemented.
 The `npm test` script prints a placeholder message.